woocommerce/woocommerce-legacy-rest-api/readme.txt

 = 1.0.3 2024-05-15

 Fix a bug introduced in 1.0.2 that caused a fatal error when checking if HPOS is enabled.

+= 1.0.4 TBD =

+- Correct a problem in which the attempted removal of admin notices (warning of HPOS incompatibility) could lead to a fatal error during plugin deactivation.